openhab/openhab1-addons/bundles/binding/org.openhab.binding.weather/README.md

 ### Unit conversion

 The default units are:

 * speed: kilometer per hour
 * temperature: celsius
 * precipitation: rain in millimeters and snow in centimeter
 * pressure: millibar

 You can convert numeric values to other units with the `unit` parameter.
-Example to convert the temperature from celsius to fahrenheit:
+Example to convert the temperature from Celsius to Fahrenheit:

 ```
 Number   Temperature_F    "Temperature [%.2f °F]"   {weather="locationId=home, type=temperature, property=current, unit=fahrenheit"}
 ```

 All possible conversions can be found in the following Items section.

-### Items
+### Examples

 If you copy and paste, don't forget to change the locationId to the one you specified.

 ```
 // atmosphere
 Number   Humidity    	  "Humidity [%d %%]"  	  {weather="locationId=home, type=atmosphere, property=humidity"}